 - Original research: both small-scale practitioner research and larger projects welcome (maximum of 3000 words, excluding references).

-- Research review: summary of a larger project or perspective piece reviewing current research in the field (maximum of 2500 words, excluding references).
+- Research review: summary of a larger project or a review of current research in the field (maximum of 2500 words, excluding references).

 - Book and resource reviews on science and research for the birth to 11-year age range are also welcome.